EefPino/Project/STYLE.md

     If a statement is very simple the statement is on one line between the brackets.

 5. Line length < 80 characters.
-6. Comments should start with a capital letter, but a dot at the end is not necessary.
+6. Comments should start with a capital letter and end with a dot.
 7. Always use the same amount of quotation marks for strings.
 8. Each method should be on its own indented line.
 9. If possible, a variable should have a self-explanatory name.
 If not, variables should have logical names.